Inland Rail and Australia’s Freight Timelines: The Inland Leg Decides Delivery

 That is what makes inland infrastructure strategically important.
 It changes the part of the timeline that many importers only notice when a consignee asks why a shipment that “already arrived” is still not there.

 This is also where better inland options can change how route promises are written internally.
 A business that models the corridor properly is less likely to confuse port ETA with customer delivery confidence.
-That alone improves planning discipline even before any single rail segment transforms the route.

 Which Importers Should Care Most